 Fall Events 2014!

-The Winter 2013/2014 edition of Hagaman Happenings is here!
+The Spring 2014 edition of Hagaman Happenings is here!
 Click here to download, view or print, or pick one up at the library.
 Events for adults and children are also listed in the calendar below, and on our Facebook page.
 If you would like to be reminded of upcoming programs, please sign up for our email list using the link on the left-hand sidebar.

 Download Hagaman's New Technology Newsletter!

 This will be a quarterly newsletter that contains information about the library's free online research databases!

 Get The Library’s New Mobile App On All Your Mobile Devices!
 Click on the Picture Above to Download the App!

 Can I use the Library from my smart phone or other Web-enabled mobile device?

 Yes.
 Hagaman has a FREE mobile application (app).
 Access you Library account, search the catalog and browse for books, CDs and DVDs while on the go!
 Get your mobile device and click here to download Hagaman’s Boopsie library app!